gazebosim/gz-transport/docs/contribute/contribute.rst

 Steps to follow
 ---------------

-We will use the Gazebo repository as an example, but the step apply equally well to other repositories maintained by OSRF.

 1. Are you sure?
 Has your idea already been done, or maybe someone is already working on it?

   Check the `issue tracker <https://bitbucket.org/ignitionrobotics/ign-transport>`_.